nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### List Properties: `list -property`
+Lists all properties present in the list
+### List Properties with tags: `list -property TAG`
+Lists only selected details of all the properties, depending on the TAG.
+The commands for these are -
+* `list -property a/` This is for address
+* `list -property n/` This is for name
+* `list -property p/` This is for price
+* `list -property t/` This is for unit type
+* `list -property -short` This is for the shorthand version(displays address, price and unit type)

 ### Check Property: `check -property`
 Displays the information of the specified property, along with the clients the property is being rented by, if any.